 Figures: Figures should be submitted either as original art work or as high-quality reproductions.
 Figures should be numbered consecutively; and placed in their original position in the manuscript.

 Crystallographic structure determinations should include the following items: crystal data, positional parameters (partial), selected bond lengths and bond angles, and a drawing of the crystal or molecular structure with numbering.

 Nomenclature, units and symbols: Should conform to the IUPAC convention.
 Chemical nomenclature should follow the IUPAC rules.
 All abbreviations should be preceded the first time they appear by the full name except for the SI symbols for units that are to be used without explanation.

 Proofs: Authors will receive proof, which they are requested to correct and return as soon as possible.

 Plagiarism (means copying from other people writing) is not acceptable in International Journal of New Chemistry (IJNC).
 Authors should not engage in plagiarism - verbatim or near-verbatim copying, or very close paraphrasing, of text or results from another’s work.

 Authors should not also engage in self-plagiarism (also known as duplicate publication) - unacceptably close replication of the author’s own previously published text or results without acknowledgement of the source.

 Int.
 J. New.
-Chem. will search through website for two kinds of plagiarism.
+Chem. will search through website and ithenticate software for all kinds of plagiarism.